adamheinrich/cm-makefile/README.md

 `make cdtdebut`.
 The debugger has to be available as `cdtdebug`.
 If it isn't, simply change the `CDTDEBUG` variable.

+If needed, it is possible to provide a custom gdb executable by setting the `GDB` variable:

+	make GDB=/opt/arm-none-eabi-gdb-11.1/bin/arm-none-eabi-gdb debug

 ## Configuration

 The configuration is quite straightforward.
 Most of variables used in